Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 A few UCGs have just this Network app—they are Network-only UniFi consoles.
 Most UCGs can host additional applications to qualify as a multi-app, Network UniFi consoles.

 All UniFi Cloud Gateways (a.k.a.
 Network-enabled UniFi consoles) share the same basic features and settings.
-However, their capacities—specifically the number, breadth, and depth of UniFi applications they can handle simultaneously—vary depending on the hardware specifications.
+However, their capacities—specifically, the number, breadth, and depth of UniFi applications they can handle simultaneously—vary with hardware specifications.

 The following are the current UniFi applications, with the first six belonging to the original UniFi Application Suite: